Stolen Vehicle Check

 5. Contact your insurer

 Insurance companies have their own databases of vehicles.
-Turn to your insurer for help and ask them to check if the car has been stolen and whether the VIN has been cloned or transferred.
+So you could just turn to your insurer for help and ask them to check if the car has been stolen and whether the VIN has been cloned or transferred.

-You should be very careful when buying a used car from a private seller.
-Verifying the VIN number is the most straightforward way for you to research a vehicle and get away with the stolen ones.
-Furthermore, we suggest you run a background search on the seller to know better about the person you’re dealing with and make the right purchasing decision.
+You should be careful when buying a used car from a private seller.
+Verifying the VIN number is an effective way to research a vehicle and get away with the stolen ones.
+Apart from checking the real facts of a vehicle, you can also run a background search on the seller to know better about the person you’re dealing with.

 Hopefully this post helped.
 If you have any questions or suggestions, feel free to leave a comment below.